dajac/kfn/docs/install-with-any-k8s.md

 ## Deploying a Function

 Now that your cluster has KFn installed, you're ready to deploy a Function.
-You can follow the step-by-step Getting Started[link] guide.
+You can follow the step-by-step [Getting Started](https://github.com/dajac/kfn/blob/master/docs/getting-started.md) guide.